-The property’s ventilation is automated at either normal or heightened power.
+The centralized ventilation system is automated at either normal or heightened power.
 The tenant is unable to control the power of the ventilation.
 The ventilation functions at all times at lowest at the normal power.
 Normally, the ventilation is adjusted to function at heightened power during, for example, food preparation hours.
 The cooker hood doesn’t have its own fan.
 The light on the cooker hood is controlled by a switch.

 The automated ventilation is usually adequate for normal airing.
 The extractor fan located on the rooftop draws air from the apartments through the vents in kitchen, bathroom and walk-in closet.
 Fresh air will flow through the replacement air vents.
 These vents for incoming air may not be blocked.